Empowering Tomorrow’s Leaders: How UBA Foundation’s NEC is Shaping Nigeria’s Youth

 For 14 years, the NEC initiative has been transforming lives.
 The competition, which is open to senior secondary school students across Nigeria, asks participants to write on thought-provoking topics, challenging them to think critically and express themselves.

-UBA Foundation recently commenced the 2024 essay competition, promising an even grander scale than previous editions.
+Earlier this month, the UBA Foundation recently commenced the 2024 essay competition, promising an even grander scale than previous editions.
 The competition was restructured to a multi-tiered approach which will start with the selection of the top 75 entries from thousands of applicants.
 Each of these top 75 will be rewarded with a N75,000 cash prize.

 Following this first phase, a second round of competition will unfold across four regions in Nigeria, which are Abuja, Enugu, Lagos, and Port Harcourt, where these 75 candidates will vie to be among the top 20 finalists, and will then be tasked with writing a final essay to determine the top three winners.

+This competition extends more than a financial lifeline to the participants as it presents them with an avenue to discover themselves and their hidden potential.
 For instance, Fehintoluwa Miriam Fabelurin, a science student in her final year of secondary school, took a leap of faith at her English teacher’s suggestion and applied.

 In her own words, “It seemed like something I could do, even though I was in the sciences at the time.
 The competition brought out the best in me, especially when it came to writing and research.
-It was a great way to be encouraged to develop the hidden potential I never knew I had in me.”
+It was a great way to be encouraged to develop the hidden potential I never knew I had in me”.

 That leap paid off when she was announced as one of the 12 finalists, and, eventually, the overall winner.
-Today, Fabelurin, who is doing her housemanship at Federal Teaching Hospital, Ido Ekiti, stands proudly as a medical doctor; her journey from essay winner to a healthcare professional is another shining example of the Foundation’s long-term impact.
+Today, Dr Fehintoluwa Fabelurin, who is doing her housemanship at Federal Teaching Hospital, Ido Ekiti, stands proudly as a medical doctor; her journey from essay winner to a healthcare professional is another shining example of the Foundation’s long-term impact.
 “The scholarship helped me all through my years as a medical student,” she says, emphasising how the financial support allowed her to focus on her demanding studies without the added stress of financial burden.

-“Winning the essay competition and receiving the tertiary education grant remains one of the most defining moments in my life as I pursue zeal for a more just society and Nigeria,” she says, adding that, “The grant provided me with the financial support I needed to complete my law degree without distraction.”
+This sentiment is echoed by Nwajiaku-Nwadike Vivian, who secured the third position in the 2011 edition of the competition.
+Now a practising lawyer with a fierce passion for justice, Vivian credits the Foundation for playing a pivotal role in her journey.
+“Winning the essay competition and receiving the tertiary education grant remains one of the most defining moments in my life as I pursue zeal for a more just society and Nigeria,” she says.
+“The grant provided me with the financial support I needed to complete my law degree without distraction.”

 The ripple effect of the UBA Foundation’s initiative extends beyond individual success stories.
 It is about creating a generation of African youth who are not only educated but also confident in their abilities and eager to make a difference in society.

-The Managing Director/Chief Executive Officer, UBA Foundation, Bola Atta, reinforced this as she pointed out that the transformation the African continent can only be spurred by quality education, adding that this is the doctrine that the UBA Foundation has committed to.
+The Managing Director/Chief Executive Officer, UBA Foundation, Bola Atta, reinforced this as she pointed out that the transformation of the African continent can only be spurred by quality education, adding that this is the doctrine that the UBA Foundation has committed to.

 “Africa cannot know true development until it turns its fortune in education around.
-The African population is very youthful; hence, the young ones are the lifeblood of this continent and to make this continent better, each of these young ones need access to quality education as they will grow to become public administrators, officials, human rights activists, and many more,” she notes.
+The African population is very youthful; hence, the young ones are the lifeblood of this continent and to make this continent better, each of these young ones need access to quality education as they will grow to become public administrators, officials, human rights activists, and many more,” she noted.

 Cognisant of the current Nigerian economic reforms, the effect of inflationary pressures, and the wide-scale increment in tertiary school tuitions, the foundation made a commendable decision to substantially increase the educational grants awarded to the participants by 100 per cent.
 The first-place winner will be given a N7.5 million grant to pursue their studies at any African university of their choosing, while the second and third-place recipients will be awarded N5 million and N3.5 million, respectively, a clear testament to the foundation’s commitment to fostering educational excellence despite challenging economic circumstances.

-Speaking on the quality of essays that have been received in the past years and their impact, Prof. Asabe Kabir Usman, a long-standing judge of the NEC, said she was “amazed by the depth of insight” young students bring to complex issues during the competition.
+Speaking on the quality of essays that have been received in the past years and their impact, Professor Asabe Kabir Usman, a long-standing judge of the NEC, said she has been “amazed by the depth of insight” young students bring to complex issues during the competition.
 Professor Usman emphasised that the competition gives a platform for the authentic voices and fresh perspectives these students bring to contemporary issues, noting that when she reads entries, she sees more than well-structured essays but future leaders developing their critical thinking and finding their voices.
 “It is particularly rewarding to follow their journeys years later and see how that early spark of curiosity has blossomed into meaningful careers and contributions to society,” she added.

 The stories of Ikenna, Fehintoluwa, and Vivian and others are just a few examples of the hundreds of lives touched by their participation in this competition.
 Each year, as new winners are announced and more educational dreams are realised, the UBA Foundation reaffirms its commitment to nurturing the potential of African youth.